 This is the first time such a mapping exercise has been conducted in Norway.
 The analysis was carried out by Menon Economics on behalf of Export Credit Norway, Enova, NCE Maritime CleanTech and the Norwegian Shipowners’ Association.

-The objective of the analysis was to present the status of “green” sales, exports and investments in the maritime industry, as well as outlining opportunities that can enable further growth.
+The objective of the analysis was to present the status of sales, exports and investments in green maritime industry, as well as outlining opportunities that can enable further growth.
 Although the numbers are very positive, the pace of the environmental transition is moving ahead too too slowly to reach long term Norwegian emission targets.

-“It is nice to see that revenues from ‘green’ sales are increasing.
+“It is nice to see that turnover from ‘green’ sales are increasing.
 However, the analysis reveals that the environmental transition is going far too slow to enable us to meet the target of a 50% reduction in emissions by 2050.
 We must speed up the process, and it is important that Norwegian authorities help accelerate the transition by taking an active role in securing stricter environmental regulations and emphasizing environmental conditions in public procurement”, says Hege Økland, general manager of the maritime industry cluster NCE Maritime CleanTech.

 The survey shows that the maritime industry’s green turnover – that is, the use of technologies that completely, substantially or to some degree help reduce emissions of climate gases or other environmentally harmful gases – has almost tripled from 2014 to 2018, from NOK 9.3 billion to NOK 28 billion.
 Furthermore, in 2018 Norwegian shipping companies invested more than NOK 5 billion in vessels and technologies that can reduce emissions.